ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

   It can also immediately warn you if you try to call a list method on something that's annotated as a string, for example.
   Type information makes tooling smarter and developer experience better.

-- **Refactoring and Maintenance:** When you or someone else needs to modify code, type hints act as a safety net.
+- **Refactoring and Maintenance:** When you or someone else needs to modify code, type annotations act as a safety net.
   They make it harder to misuse a function or variable inadvertently.
   If you change a function's expected types, all the callers that pass the wrong type will light up in your type checker.
   This makes large-scale refactoring more manageable--you can confidently change the internals of a function or module and rely on the type system to tell you if something incompatible is being done